Opening

 The companion system is less successful.
 Two party members accompany the player at any time, but their combat AI is unreliable and their tactical contribution is minimal.
 Where games like Clair Obscur: Expedition 33 build their entire combat identity around party synergy, Avowed treats companions as narrative vessels who happen to swing a weapon during fights.
 The post-launch difficulty customisation options help tune the challenge around this limitation, but the party combat remains the weakest link in an otherwise solid system.
 The companions hold it back.

 Exploration follows a familiar loop: navigate zones, discover side quests, loot environmental puzzles, and unlock shortcuts.
-The loop works because Obsidian’s zone design rewards curiosity with narrative detail rather than just loot.
 A cave is not just a cave; it is a story about who lived there, what happened, and why it matters to the broader Dreamscourge mystery.
-That design philosophy is not new, but it is executed with precision.

 Avowed: Story and Characters